A newspaper wrapper from the Philadelphia Cricket Club

 When I was offered a Philadelphia Cricket Club newspaper wrapper

-at Stampex earlier this year I hesitated for a while before paying for it.
+at Stampex some years I hesitated for a while before paying for it.

 In my mind cricket and the United States did not seem go together and there

 was no instance of a newpaper wrapper from a cricket club in my records.

 In the "Postal Stationery Newspaper Wrapper Catalogue" published in June 2019

 there are a total 340 different United States wrappers with private

 overprints.
 The total number of different wrappers with private overprints from